intel/neural-compressor/examples/pytorch/fx/huggingface_models/text_classification/qat/README.md

 # Run

-### 1. Enable bert-base-cased/uncased example with the auto quantization aware training strategy of LPOT.
+### 1. Enable bert-base-cased/uncased example with the auto quantization aware training strategy of Neural Compressor.

   The changes made are as follows:
   1. add conf_qat.yaml:
     This file contains the configuration of quantization.
   2. edit run_glue_tune.py:
-    - For quantization, We used lpot in it.
+    - For quantization, We used neural_compressor in it.
     - For training, we enbaled early stop strategy.

 ### 2. To get the tuned model and its accuracy: